5 In-Demand Skills You Can Learn Online

 Best for: Social media, marketing and promotions, website development

-People need to know an organization exists before they can access its resources.
-And these days folks use the Internet to hunt down what they need.
-That’s where search engine optimization or SEO comes in.
+People need to know an organization exists before they can access its resources—and these days, folks use the Internet to hunt down what they need.
+That’s where search engine optimization (SEO) comes in.
 In a nutshell, SEO makes a website easier to find through a searching tool like Google.

 The thorough—and free!—beginners’ guide to SEO from Moz is a great starting point.
 Google offers its own extensive starter guide for SEO newbies.
 Even if you have a little SEO experience, best practices often change as the Internet changes, and a refresher course will keep you up to speed.